MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtllookupperstreamcontext.md

-#### - StreamContext [in]

-Pointer to the FSRTL_ADVANCED_FCB_HEADER structure for the file stream.
-To get this pointer from a file object, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546056">FsRtlGetPerStreamContextPointer</a> macro.

-#### - OwnerId [in, optional]

-Pointer to a caller-allocated variable that uniquely identifies the owner of the per-stream context structure.
-The format of this variable is filter driver − specific.
-Must be non-<b>NULL</b> if a non-<b>NULL</b> value is supplied for <i>InstanceId</i>.

 #### - InstanceId [in, optional]

 Pointer to a filter driver − allocated variable that can be used to distinguish among per-stream context structures created by the same filter driver.
 The format of this variable is filter driver − specific.